Device Configuration provides administrators and technicians with powerful management tools, but what exactly is it? This blog details the basics.

 Step 1

-Create a new module by clicking the ‘Add New’ button at the top of the page
+Create a new module by clicking the button with a plus sign at the top of the page.

 Step 2

-Select the Commands tab to begin adding the required xAPI configurations and commands to the module.
+Select the Commands tab to add the required xAPI configurations and commands to the module.

 Add commands to the module one at a time.
 This process can be done either by typing directly into the field or by copying and pasting from the xAPI Reference Guide.